AdaCore/spark2014/lrm/source/subprograms.rst

    subprogram.

 .. todo::
    In the future we may be able to permit access and aliased formal parameter specs.
-Target: rel2+
+Target: Release 2 of toolset or later.

 .. todo::
    What do we do regarding null exclusion parameters?
-Target: D2
+   To be completed in the Milestone 3 version of this document.

 .. todo::
    What do we do regarding function access results and function null exclusion results?
-Target: D2
+   To be completed in the Milestone 3 version of this document.

 Preconditions and Postconditions